PyBooster

 from pybooster import required

-from pybooster import solved
+from pybooster import solution

 def sqlite_connection(database: str) -> Iterator[sqlite3.Connection]: